evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## Performance

-The XPENG X9 AWD Performance has a maximum power of 370 KW (503 hp/496 bhp) and a total torque of 640 nm (472 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.7 seconds and has a top speed of 200 km/h (124 mph).
+The XPENG X9 AWD Performance delivers a solid performance with a maximum power of 370 kW (503 hp / 496 bhp) and a total torque of 640 Nm (472 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, range, and charging